-Yoga was developed in India nearly 4000 years ago.
-Making this form of exercise an ancient practice that is now very popular around the world.
+Developed in India nearly 4000 years ago, yoga is a form of exercise an ancient practice that is now very popular around the world.
 There are many different types of yoga styles.
 These styles incorporate various breathing techniques with basic and complex body postures.
-It is designed to provide a number of physical and mental benefits.
-Some of these include: improved cardiovascular, digestive, lymphatic and nervous systems, increased joint mobility, enhanced sleep quality and reduced stress and anxiety.
+Some of these include improved cardiovascular, digestive, lymphatic and nervous systems, increased joint mobility, enhanced sleep quality, and reduced stress and anxiety.

-There are 10 postures that will directly stretch and strengthen the muscles that are involved someway or another in back pain.
+There are 10 postures that will directly stretch and strengthen the muscles that are involved in some way or another in back pain.
 Abdominal and other core muscles need to be strengthened while hamstring, gluteal, hip and back muscles need lengthening as well as strengthening.
 You may need to search the postures and see how they are executed before trying them.

 - Child’s Pose

 - Downward Facing Dog

 - Standing Forward Bend